nuxt-themes/docus/.github/ISSUE_TEMPLATE/bug-report.md

 ### Version
 nuxt: <!-- ex: v2.12.0 -->
+docus: <!-- ex: v0.3.0 -->

 ### Reproduction Link
 <!--
-A minimal test case based on one of:
+A minimal reproduction based on one of:
-- a GitHub repository that can reproduce the bug
+- a GitHub repository
+- a CodeSandbox
 -->

 ### Steps to reproduce